jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 # Creating Your Own SNOBFit Optimisation
 **Barnaby Walker, James Bannock, Adrian Nightingale, and John de Mello**

 In our article '*Tuning Reaction Products by Constrained Optimisation*' we describe a simple method for carrying out multiobjective chemical optimisations, in which a compromise must be reached between several competing properties.
-The optimisation is carried out by treating the problem as a constrained optimisation, in which a lead property is minimised subject to upper and lower limits on the values that the other properties may attain.
-The algorithm we used to carry out the optimisation was "Stable Noisy Optimisation by Branch and Fit (SNOBFit)" by [Huyer and Neumaier](https://www.mat.univie.ac.at/neum/ms/snobfit.pdf).

-For convenience, we have developed a MATLAB class-based wrapper for SNOBFit [implementation provided by Huyer and Neumaier](http://www.mat.univie.ac.at/neum/software/snobfit/), which simplifies both the installation of SNOBFit and its use.
+The optimisation is carried out by treating the problem as a "constrained optimisation", in which a lead property is minimised subject to upper and lower limits being placed on the values that the other properties may attain.
+The algorithm we used to carry out the optimisation was "Stable Noisy Optimisation by Branch and Fit (SNOBFit)" by Huyer and Neumaier (https://www.mat.univie.ac.at/neum/ms/snobfit.pdf).
+For convenience, we have developed a class-based wrapper for their Matlab based implementation of SNOBFit (http://www.mat.univie.ac.at/neum/software/snobfit/), which simplifies both the installation of SNOBFit and its use.

 In this folder you will find tutorials explaining how to install our MATLAB package, how to run a standard (unconstrained) optimisation with SNOBFit, and how to run a constrained optimisation.